icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/connection-establishment.md

 {% title /%}

-## Client side

-A client follows these steps to establish a connection with icerpc:
+## Connection establishment steps

+The icerpc connection establishment is the same for a client creating a connection and for a server accepting a connection, except for the very first step:

-1. Establish a multiplexed transport connection to the server.
+1. (client only) Establish a multiplexed transport connection to the server.
-This transport-level connection establishment includes a TLS handshake when the transport connection uses TLS.

-2. Open a unidirectional stream to the server: the client control stream

-3. Accept a unidirectional stream from the server: the server control stream

-4. Send a Settings frame to the server using the client control stream

-5. Receive a Settings frame from the server over the server control stream

-Once the client receives the Settings frame from the server, it considers the connection to be established and the application start sending requests (creating streams) and dispatching requests (accepting streams) on this connection.

-## Server side

-A server follows these steps to accept a connection with icerpc:

-1. Accept a multiplexed transport connection from a client.
+(server only) Accept a multiplexed transport connection from a client.

-This transport-level connection "accept" includes a TLS handshake when the transport connection uses TLS.
+This transport-level connection establishment or "accept" includes a TLS handshake when the transport connection uses TLS.

+There is no difference between client and server after this first step.
+Both the client and server execute their own steps one after the other:

-2. Open a unidirectional stream to the client: the server control stream
+2. Open a unidirectional stream to the peer: the outbound control stream.

-3. Accept a unidirectional stream from the client: the client control stream
+3. Accept a unidirectional stream from the peer: the inbound control stream.

-4. Send a Settings frame to the client using the server control stream
+4. Send the Settings frame to the peer over the outbound control stream.
+The client and server typically send this Settings frame to each other at about the same time.

-5. Receive a Settings frame from the client over the client control stream
+5. Receive the Settings frame from the peer over the inbound control stream.

-Once the server receives the Settings frame from the client, it considers the connection to be established and the application start sending requests (creating streams) and dispatching requests (accepting streams) on this connection.
+Once the client or server receives the Settings frame from the peer, it considers the connection to be established and the local application code can start sending requests (creating streams) and dispatching requests (accepting streams) on this connection.

 ## Settings frame